sevenecks/moo-package-manager/README.md

 ## Unsupported
 * Does not support dynamic verb or prop references (IE: $string_utils:("verbname") or $string_utils.(propvar))
 * Does not support serializing verbs/props that have binary data in them (IE: ~OE)

+## Known Issues
+* There is some issue with generate_json where it fails saying invalid argument when passing a package_map at certain times.
+I'm trying to track down what it is.
+It might be on very large maps, or it might be certain characters being in the map.
+If you have this issue and can pin it down let me know.

 ## Contributing